-- (3) Benefit to LAGERS Participant.
-The normal retirement benefit of a participant who is also a member of LAGERS shall be sixty-six and two-thirds percent (66 2/3%) of the normal retirement benefit determined pursuant to section (2). - (4) LAGERS Participant Defined.
-Generally, a participant is considered a member of LAGERS with respect to a period of creditable service (including prior service) if he or she has been exempt from making the mandatory two percent (2%) contribution on account of his or her membership in LAGERS; except that, each payroll period ending after December 31, 2002, participants who are members of LAGERS and who are hired or rehired by a county on or after February 25, 2002, are subject to a monthly payroll deduction not to exceed four percent (4%), but not the additional mandatory two percent (2%) contribution that potentially subjects a participant who is not a member of LAGERS to a monthly payroll deduction not to exceed six percent (6%).
+(3) Benefit to LAGERS Participant.
+The normal retirement benefit of a participant who is also a member of LAGERS shall be sixty-six and two-thirds percent ($66\ 2/3\%$) of the normal retirement benefit determined pursuant to section (2).

+(4) LAGERS Participant Defined.
+Generally, a participant is considered a member of LAGERS with respect to a period of creditable service (including prior service) if he or she has been exempt from making the mandatory two percent (2%) contribution on account of his or her membership in LAGERS.
 Accordingly, the formula set forth in section (3) shall be used to determine a participant's benefit for such period of creditable service.
 If a participant ceases to qualify for active membership or ceases to be an active member in LAGERS, the formula described in section (2) shall be used to determine the participant's benefit for the creditable service earned during periods when the participant ceased to so qualify or ceased to be an active member in LAGERS.
 If a participant receives a refund of contributions from LAGERS, pursuant to section 70.690, RSMo, then the formula described in section (3) shall be used to determine the participant's benefit, if the participant makes an additional contribution to the plan.
 The amount of such additional contribution shall be equal to two percent (2%) of the participant's compensation for the period in which he or she was a LAGERS participant (plus any interest and penalties assessed by the board).
 The amount may be paid in one lump sum, or by payroll deduction.

-- (5) Minimum Benefit.
+(5) Minimum Benefit.
 The normal retirement benefit of a participant shall not be less than the annuity the participant had earned as of the day before January 1, 2000, under the prior plan.
-This minimum benefit shall be determined without regard to any exclusion of prior service mandated by the terms of the prior plan. - (6) Maximum Benefit.
-Anything to the contrary notwithstanding, an annuity computed under the plan shall not exceed the limitations imposed by Code section 415, and no participant shall accrue a benefit in excess of the limitations imposed by Code section 415(b).
-For purposes of applying such limitations, compensation shall be defined as compensation within the meaning of Code section 415(c)(3)(A).
-All other terms and provisions of Code section 415 are incorporated herein by reference.
+This minimum benefit shall be determined without regard to any exclusion of prior service mandated by the terms of the prior plan.

+(6) Maximum Benefit.
+No benefit payable from the plan shall exceed the maximum benefit permitted under section 415(b) of the Internal Revenue Code (Code).
+If a participant's membership in another retirement plan results in the violation of the limits of Code section 415, the participant's benefit in this plan shall be reduced in order to ensure compliance with such Code section.

-AUTHORITY: section 50.1032, RSMo 2000.
+AUTHORITY: section 50.1032, RSMo Supp.
+1999.
 Original rule filed Sept.
-29, 2000, effective March 30, 2001.
-Amended: Filed Dec.
-10, 2002, effective June 30, 2003.
-Amended: Filed April 23, 2003, effective Oct.
-30, 2003.
+29, 2000, effective March 30, 20001.